 Protecting Voters and Voting Rights

-Support LWVUS/LWVSC positions on Money in Politics and Voter Rights/Protection
+Support LWVUS/SC positions on Voting Rights/Protection and Money in Politics.

 Advocate for greater number of voter registration places and adequate number, location, and resources for polling places.
 Publicize on-line registration.